rimaraf/phpcation/README.md

 ### Important files

 ##### config.php
 In here is the needed database informations, that you have to change to fit your environment.
+Plus, you need to create a SQL database with the following column names:
+- id (auto increment)
+- username
+- password
+- email

 ##### authenticate.php
 Require this file in any web-faced file that you want to keep "hidden" unless the user is authenticated.